 Here is general guide to find out your baby shoe size by age (this should be taken as an estimate only since the most effective method to know your babies exact foot size is to measure them).

 - 12-18 months: Size 4.5 or 5

 The Best Socks for Babies with Wide Feet – ⭐⭐⭐⭐⭐

 Before you leave, I want to tell you that socks also play an important role in keeping your baby’ feet healthy.

 For example, once you provide your baby with a pair of shoes you must stay away from socks that come with grippers on the bottom.
 The main reason for this is that the grippers of the socks will stick to the bottom of the shoe, and this will prevent your kids’ toes to freely move.

-I want to clarify that grippers socks are great when a baby is walking around the house barefoot, but not when they are wearing shoes.
+I want to clarify that grippers socks are great when babies are walking around the house barefoot, but NOT when they are wearing shoes.